JeffVandrewJr/patron/README.md

 Before installing, don't forget to point your domain's DNS to your LunaNode's IP address.
 (You perform this step with your domain registrar: GoDaddy, NameCheap, etc.) You must point both the main domain and the `comments` subdomain.
 So if you're hosting LibrePatron at `example.com`, both `example.com` and `comments.example.com` must point to your LunaNode's IP address.

-You would simply SSH into your LunaNode, and then:
+You would simply SSH into your LunaNode [(click here if you forgot how to do that)](https://github.com/JeffVandrewJr/patron/blob/master/ssh.md), and then:
 ```bash
 # change to root; do not forget the trailing hyphen
 sudo su -